-The sixth circuit court of appeals granted Attorney Eichorn petition for review in Thiam v.
+The Sixth Circuit Court of Appeals agreed with Attorney Eichorn and granted his petition for review in Thiam v.
 Holder.

-Removal and Deportation Appeals and Motions to Reopen
+Removal and Deportation Appeals, Motions to Reconsider and Reopen

 Motions to reopen deportation proceedings are extremely complex, fact-specific and you must state new and previously unavailable evidence for the immigration judge to review.
 Our office has successfully handled many motions to reopen deportation proceedings.
 Some of the reasons the court will accept for reopening deportation cases after the appeal deadline include: